Domain Generalization via Nuclear Norm Regularization: Method

 \subsection{Preliminaries}

 We use $\mathcal{X}$ and $\mathcal{Y}$ to denote the input and label space, respectively.
 Following ~\cite{koh2021wilds,yao2022improving, rosenfeld2021risks}, we consider data distributions consisting of environments (domains) $\mathcal{E} =\{1, \ldots, E\}$.
-For a given environment $e \in \mathcal{E}$ and label $y\in\mathcal{Y}$, the data generation process is the following: latent \emph{environmental} features (e.g., image style or background information) $\zb_e$ and \emph{invariant} features (e.g., windows pattern for house images) $\zb_c$ are sampled where invariant features only depend on $y$, while environmental features depend on $e$ and $y$ (i.e., environmental features and the label may have correlations), $\zb_c \perp \zb_e$.
+For a given environment $e \in \mathcal{E}$ and label $y\in\mathcal{Y}$, the data generation process is the following: latent \emph{environmental/spurious} features (e.g., image style or background information) $\zb_e$ and \emph{invariant/class-relevant} features (e.g., windows pattern for house images) $\zb_c$ are sampled where invariant features only depend on $y$, while environmental features depend on $e$ and $y$ (i.e., environmental features and the label may have spurious correlations), $\zb_c \perp \zb_e$.
 The input data is generated from the latent features $\xb = g(\zb_c,\zb_e)$ by some injective function $g$.
 See illustration in Figure~\ref{fig:teaser_l}.
 We assume that the training data is drawn from a mixture of $E^{tr} \subset \mathcal{E} $ domains and test data is drawn from some unseen domain in $E^{ts} \subset \mathcal{E} $.
 In the domain shift setup, training domains are disjoint from test domains: $\mathcal{E}^{t r} \cap \mathcal{E}^{t s}=\emptyset$.
 In this work, as we do not require domain annotations for training data, we remove notation involving $\mathcal{E}$ for simplicity and denote the training data distribution as $\cD_{\text{id}}$ and the unseen domain test data distribution as $\cD_{\text{ood}}$.
 We consider population risk.
-Our objective is to learn a feature extactor $\Phi: \cX \rightarrow \mathbb{R}^d$ that maps input data to a $d$-dimensional feature embedding (usually fine-tuned from a pre-trained backbone, e.g. ResNet~\cite{he2016deep} pre-trained on ImageNet) and a classifier $\hat f$ to minimize the risk on \emph{unseen} environments, where the function $\ell$ can be any loss appropriate to classification, e.g., cross-entropy.

-The \emph{nuclear norm}~\cite{fan1951maximum} (trace norm) of a matrix is the sum of the singular values of the matrix.
+Our objective is to learn a feature extractor $\Phi: \cX \rightarrow \mathbb{R}^d$ that maps input data to a $d$-dimensional feature embedding (usually fine-tuned from a pre-trained backbone, e.g. ResNet~\cite{he2016deep} pre-trained on ImageNet) and a classifier $\hat f$ to minimize the risk on \emph{unseen} environments, $ \cL( \hat f, \Phi):= \EE_{(\xb,y)\sim \cD_{\text{ood}}}\left[\ell(\hat f(\Phi(\xb)), y) \right], $ where the function $\ell$ can be any loss appropriate to classification, e.g., cross-entropy.
+The \emph{nuclear/trace norm}~\cite{fan1951maximum} of a matrix is the sum of the singular values of the matrix.
 Suppose a matrix $ \mathbf{M} \in \mathbb{R}^{m \times n}$, we have the nuclear norm